datea/datea-api/doc/AccountApi.md

 * duplicate user: there's an account with the same username

 If your domain is whitelisted in the api, then you may define the redirect urls specific to your app, that are sent to the users in the confirmation email.
-Otherwise, after clicking the activation link sent in the email, the user will be directed to a page from this system.
+Otherwise, after clicking the activation link sent in the email, the user will be directed to a generic page to activate the account.

 ####Username exists